Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Variational symmetries of the equatorial geodesics

+after the parameter $\varepsilon$ has been scaled to absorb the factor $N^{-1}$.
 Both of these groups comprise point transformations which close independently of the equatorial geodesic equations.
-Modulo shifts of the geodesic parameter, they coincide with the isometry groups generated by the Killing vectors in the timelike equatorial hypersurface, with $\varepsilon$ and $-\varepsilon$ being the affine parameter of the respective isometries.
-In particular, subtraction of a multiple of $\X_{(N)}$ from the symmetry operators \eqref{hatX.L.E} yields
+Modulo shifts of the geodesic parameter, they coincide with the isometry groups generated by the Killing vectors in the timelike equatorial plane, with $\varepsilon$ being the affine parameter of the respective isometries.